Tyrrrz/Tyrrrz.me/data/blog/wpf-listbox-selecteditems-twoway-binding/Post.md

 I added another dependency property for `SelectedValues` and a few new methods.

-`SelectedValuesToItems()` and `SelectedItemsToValues()` convert between `SelectedItems` and `SelectedValues`, depending on which property was updated. `GetDeepPropertyValue(…)` is used to extract value of a property using an object and member path -- it's used to establish conformity between items and values.
+`SelectedValuesToItems()` and `SelectedItemsToValues()` convert between `SelectedItems` and `SelectedValues`, depending on which property was updated. `GetDeepPropertyValue(...)` is used to extract value of a property using an object and member path -- it's used to establish conformity between items and values.

 ## Usage with SelectedValuePath